Lella Vignelli: Recognition and legacy

 Lella and Massimo Vignelli were described as "iconic, impossibly exotic characters" in New York Magazine.
 In 1982, they were both awarded the AIGA Gold Medal for their achievements and contributions to design.
 The AIGA described their design output together as "prodigious in quantity, far-ranging in media and scope and consistent in excellence."

 Collections holding examples of Vignelli's work include those of the Museum of Modern Art (MoMA) in New York, the Pompidou Centre in Paris, and the Victoria and Albert Museum (V&A) in London.

-Lella Vignelli died in her home in Manhattan on December 22, 2016, at age 82 from dementia.
+Lella Vignelli died in her home in Manhattan from dementia on December 22, 2016, at age 82.

+The Triennale di Milano staged a major retrospective of the Vignelli's work in 2026.
+The exhibition, titled Lella and Massimo Vignelli: A Language of Clarity, was curated by Francesca Picchi, Marco Sammicheli, and Studio Mut, and designed by Jasper Morrison and David Saik.
+In its review of the exhibition, Domus magazine notes that "The Vignellis are not just a chapter in design history.
+They are an active grammar, often invisible, that continues to organize how we read information, move through spaces, and interact with objects."